 Teachers must function as an effective, facilitating guider for student learning.
 I strive to guide my students’ intellectual journey by committing myself not only to point out particular principles and concepts of the subject matters and their relevant issues, but also to actively create an optimal education climate where students can engage themselves in active learning processes.
 As a facilitator, I am responsible to provide an organizational framework and a set of tools that students can use to assimilate the knowledge they seek.
 These tools must be sufficiently diverse to accommodate the varying needs of different personalities and learning style.

 Yet, no teacher is perfect and there is always room for improvement.
 To be “a more effective teacher tomorrow”, I am not only listening carefully to feedback from students and fellow teachers, but also checking myself as often as possible, whether I am on the right track for effective teaching or not.

 II.
 Example of Courses/Topics

-- Introduction to Historiography
+Introduction to Cellular Biology